DevOpsWithDheeraj/DevOps-in-one-shot/06_Container_Orchestration_Kubernetes/K8s/01_K8s Basics & Architecture/README.md

 > Kubernetes solves all these problems.

-🔥 Key Features of Kubernetes
+🔥 Key Features of Kubernetes <br>
-1. Automatic Deployment : Runs your containers on different machines (nodes).
+1. Automatic Deployment : Runs your containers on different machines (nodes). <br>
 2. Self-Healing : If a container crashes, K8s restarts it.
 If a node fails, it moves pods to another node.
 3. Auto Scaling : Adds or removes containers based on CPU, RAM, or custom metrics.
 4. Load Balancing & Service Discovery : Kubernetes provides a stable IP address to your app and balances traffic.